-What can funders do to apply a climate lens to programs addressing disadvantage?
+What can funders do to apply a climate lens to programs addressing disadvantage? -> Ensure skills, training and employment programs include preparing participants for employment in the burgeoning clean economy.

-- Ensure skills, training and employment programs include preparing participants for employment in the burgeoning clean economy. - → Support organisations that provide emergency housing and accommodation, so they are prepared to respond to climate impacts like heatwaves and floods for example, by providing emergency shelter at scale. - Fund social and welfare organisations such as the Australian Council of Social Service and their state counterparts to advocate for climate policy and programs that address disadvantage to ensure all Australians benefit from climate change funding. - → Support low-income households to climateproof their homes, which may require retrofitting to increase insulation from extreme heat and cold, and switching old appliances to electric away from expensive and polluting gas. - → Ensure affordable housing developments or retrofits meet high energy efficiency and building standards. - → Ask organisations you already fund how climate change is affecting (or will affect) them and if they need support to adapt. - → Support equitable access to green spaces, particularly in low socio-economic areas.
+→ Support organisations that provide emergency housing and accommodation, so they are prepared to respond to climate impacts like heatwaves and floods - for example, by providing emergency shelter at scale.

+→ Fund social and welfare organisations such as the Australian Council of Social Service and their state counterparts to advocate for climate policy and programs that address disadvantage to ensure all Australians benefit from climate change funding. → Support low-income households to climate-proof their homes, which may require retrofitting to increase insulation from extreme heat and cold, and switching old appliances to electric away from expensive and polluting gas.

+→ Ensure affordable housing developments or retrofits meet high energy efficiency and building standards.

+→ Ask organisations you already fund how climate change is affecting (or will affect) them and if they need support to adapt.